bkubinszky/rss-digest/README.md

 - Fetches articles from a configurable list of RSS feeds (last 24 hours)
 - Sends items to an LLM for filtering, scoring, summarizing, and translation into German
 - Merges duplicate stories from different sources into a single entry with multiple links
-- Sorts articles by relevance score (highest first) and drops anything below 5/10
+- Sorts articles by relevance score (highest first) and drops anything below the configured threshold
 - Delivers a formatted HTML email daily
 - Automatically falls back to Gemini if Groq hits its daily token limit
 - Sends a clear error email if both APIs fail — no more silent empty digests
 - Writes a structured run log to `log.json` after every run
+- Tracks feed health and shows a warning banner in the digest if a feed has been failing for 3+ days
 - Supports mock mode for testing without consuming any API tokens

 ## File structure